sdslack/topmed_imputation/README.md

-**THIS REPO HAS BEEN ARCHIVED - PLEASE USE sdslack/imputation OR rkjcollab/imputation REPOS ISNTEAD.**
+**THIS REPO HAS BEEN ARCHIVED - PLEASE USE sdslack/imputation OR rkjcollab/imputation REPOS INSTEAD.**

 Pipeline for imputing autosomal GWAS array data with hg19 coordinates to the TOPMed reference panel (which requires liftover to hg38 coordinates) on the